benterova/benterova/content/experience/index.md

 - **Contributions**:
   - Developed custom solutions for client websites that needed more advanced third-party integrations than their native platforms could provide.
-  - On-premisis networking installation and consultation on best practices for small businesses.
+  - On-premises networking installation and consultation on best practices for small businesses.
   - Facilitated App Store and Play Store deployments for client's training application
 - **Tech Stack:** HTML/CSS, JavaScript, PHP, SquareSpace, WordPress